BioSpark-Studios/https-biospark-studios.github.io/README.md

 ---

-## 1. BioSpark-OS
+## 1. BioSpheres-OS

 The unified creative operating system and product environment targeting a **2026 launch**.
-BioSpark-OS is platform-agnostic — it is not tied to any specific desktop environment or hardware.
+BioSpheres-OS is platform-agnostic — it is not tied to any specific desktop environment or hardware.
 The long-term vision is a **bootable Linux distribution written in Rust**, with `.qgenesis` and `.qgcp` as the native container formats underpinning the entire OS layer.

-The design language is governed by the **BioSpark Quantum Mythic Futurist Design System (BQMFDS)** — a Cyber-Tech Luxury aesthetic built on three philosophical pillars:
+The design language is governed by the **BioSpheres Quantum Mythic Futurist Design System (BQMFDS)** — a Cyber-Tech Luxury aesthetic built on three philosophical pillars:

 - **Quantum Theory** — superposition, probability, and emergence as creative mechanics
 - **Mythical Identity** — symbolic systems, heraldic authority, and world-as-living-entity
 - **Futuristic Outlook** — clean technical precision, bioluminescent palette, forward-facing aesthetics

 Visually: dark backgrounds, aqua primary (`#00c8b4`), accent rose (`#EC4899`), Zenith Gold (`#d4a030`), Cinzel Decorative + Share Tech Mono typography, glass morphism, iridescent and metallic materials, and sacred geometry throughout.
-Agent appearances, signal flows, and node activations carry their own distinct visual grammar — defined in the **BioSpark Design Codex** (interactive HTML, five Books) so any developer working in the ecosystem knows exactly what system they are inside.
+Agent appearances, signal flows, and node activations carry their own distinct visual grammar — defined in the **BioSpheres Design Codex** (interactive HTML, five Books) so any developer working in the ecosystem knows exactly what system they are inside.

-A formal **BioSpark Design Codex** documents the complete system: every UI state, motion behavior, signal flow, node interaction, and faction-specific visual treatment.
+A formal **BioSpheres Design Codex** documents the complete system: every UI state, motion behavior, signal flow, node interaction, and faction-specific visual treatment.

 ---